 Objective/Guide Question Reasoning Objective: To protect and enhance water quality and help achieve the objectives of the Water Framework The SEA Directive (2001/42/EC) requires that likely significant effects on water be taken into account in the Environmental Report, which for the purposes of the AoS is incorporated within the AoS Report.
 Directive.
 The construction of water resources infrastructure can have adverse impacts on water quality due to, for example, pollution.
 The operation of water resources infrastructure can have both positive and negative impacts on water quality associated with, in particular, changes to water levels as a result of abstraction or discharge.
 The inclusion of this AoS objective ensures that these effects can be considered within the AoS.
 Will the Water Resources NPS protect and improve surface, ground, estuarine and coastal water quality?
-The Water Framework Directive (2000/60/EC) requires all inland, coastal and groundwater to reach a 'good' chemical and ecological status.
-Current WFD draft classification indicate that there are still a large proportion of surface water bodies in England (and Wales) that are classified as being of Moderate Ecological Status or Will the Water Resources NPS prevent the deterioration of Water Framework Directive waterbody status (or potential)?
-Will the Water Resources NPS ensure a new activity or new physical modification does not prevent the future achievement of good status for a water body? less.
-Government strategies such as the Water resources strategy for England and Wales (2009) and Water for Life (2011) include objectives to protect the quality of water.
-Under the Water resources Strategy, the Government aims that by 2030, at the latest, England will have improved the quality of the water environment and the ecology which it supports.
+The Water Framework Directive (2000/60/EC) requires the setting of objectives that aim for all inland, coastal and groundwater water bodies to reach a 'good' chemical and ecological status (or for heavily modified water bodies this is 'good' ecological Will the Water Resources NPS prevent the deterioration of Water Framework Directive waterbody status (or potential)? potential).
+Where this is disproportionately expensive or technically infeasible, member states may extend time limits as far as 2027, set alternative less stringent objectives or in extreme circumstances request a temporary derogation.
+Current WFD classifications indicate that there are still a large proportion of surface water bodies in Will the Water Resources NPS ensure a new activity or new physical modification does not prevent the future achievement of good status for a water body?
+England (and Wales) that are classified as being of Moderate Ecological status/potential or less.
+Government strategies such as the Water resources strategy for England and Wales (2009) and Water for Life (2011) include objectives to protect and improve the quality of water bodies.
 Will the Water Resources NPS support the achievement of protected area objectives such as groundwater source protection zones and nitrate vulnerable zones?
 Drinking water protected areas are bodies of surface water or groundwater:(i) used, or planned to be used, for the abstraction of water intended for human consumption; and (ii) providing, or planned to provide, a total of more than 10 cubic metres of water per day on average, or serving, or planned to serve, more than 50 people.
 Will the Water Resources NPS support the achievement of environmental objectives set out in River Basin Management Plans?
 There are 11 River Basin Districts which each require (under the WFD) a River Basin Management Plan (RBMP) including objectives for surface water, groundwater, transitional and coastal water bodies.